 The APSA statutes cover a wide variety of situations and circumstances in which a private caregiver may be found responsible for elder abuse or neglect.
 To read the entire state statutes, click here.

-Goldberg Noone, LLC, Florida Home Health Aide Abuse Attorneys
+Goldberg Noone Abraham, Florida Home Health Aide Abuse Attorneys

 Our law firm is experienced in defending the rights of elderly individuals who have been victimized by an abusive caregiver.
 Elderly victims have rights under Florida law, no matter whether they have anyone around to take care of them, like a family member.
 So many in our older population are dependent on outside agencies and caregivers just to get by day-to-day, and don’t have the benefit of any nearby family or friends to ease their burden, or even check to see if they’re ok.